Frauenfeld City

-City City in Thurgau known for its vineyards
+City in Thurgau known for its vineyards

 Thurgau’s cantonal capital, compact around a medieval castle and pedestrian main street.
 Visitors drop in for the castle museum, year-round festivals, nearby Lake Constance day trips and orchards producing the region’s apples and pears.

-Why Visit Frauenfeld? #
+Why Visit Frauenfeld?#

 As the capital of Thurgau, this Swiss town combines a compact historic center with easy access to lakes and orchards.
 Schloss Frauenfeld and the arcaded streets of the old town showcase centuries of local architecture, while nearby apple orchards and vineyards highlight the region’s agricultural traditions.
 Lake Constance lies a short drive away for boating and shoreline walks.
 A calendar of seasonal markets and local cider or wine tastings gives visitors a taste of Thurgau life.

-Top Things to Do in Frauenfeld
+Best Things to Do in Frauenfeld#

-All Attractions ›- Schloss Frauenfeld - Renaissance castle housing the Thurgau cantonal museum and historical exhibits.
+Schloss Frauenfeld - Renaissance castle housing the Thurgau cantonal museum and historical exhibits.

-- Old Town Hauptgasse - Pedestrian main street with cafés, arcades, shops and painted façades.
+Old Town Hauptgasse - Pedestrian main street with cafés, arcades, shops and painted façades.

-- Thurgau Cantonal Museum - Regional collections covering archaeology, art and the history of Thurgau.
+Thurgau Cantonal Museum - Regional collections covering archaeology, art and the history of Thurgau.

-- Kartause Ittingen - Former monastery turned cultural centre with gardens, winery and artisan workshops nearby.
+Kartause Ittingen - Former monastery turned cultural centre with gardens, winery and artisan workshops nearby.

-- Thur riverside paths - Quiet riverside walks and small parks ideal for short restorative strolls.
+Thur riverside paths - Quiet riverside walks and small parks ideal for short restorative strolls.

-- Local weekly market - Bustling market offering regional produce, cheeses and seasonal specialties in town centre.
+Local weekly market - Bustling market offering regional produce, cheeses and seasonal specialties in town centre.

-- Lake Constance (Bodensee) - Shoreline towns, boat trips and botanical islands reachable within an hour's drive.
+Lake Constance (Bodensee) - Shoreline towns, boat trips and botanical islands reachable within an hour’s drive.

-- Winterthur - Short train ride to a lively city with museums, gardens and industrial heritage sites.
+Winterthur - Short train ride to a lively city with museums, gardens and industrial heritage sites.

-Best Time to Visit Frauenfeld #
+Best Time to Visit Frauenfeld#

 Frauenfeld is best late spring through early autumn for warm days, lake outings and festivals.
 Winters bring frost and occasional snow, making it quieter but cozy indoors.